• Skip to main content

 • Latest Posts

-Dr. Hawkins is an associate professor of surgery at Vanderbilt University Medical Center in Nashville, Tennessee and Director of the VUMC Colorectal Research Center.
+Dr. Hawkins is an associate professor of surgery at Vanderbilt University Medical Center in Nashville, Tennessee, Director of the VUMC Colorectal Research Center, and Vice Chair for Clinical Research for the Section of Surgical Sciences.
 In addition to a busy colorectal clinical practice, he is a NIH funded scientist using mixed-methods and patient-reported outcomes to study the comparative effectiveness of colectomy for recurrent diverticulitis.
 Twitter: @alexhawkinsmd

 • Member Spotlight for May 2022 – Geoffrey Anderson, MD MPH - May 5, 2022